 Over the course of his career, he has been at the forefront of addressing the region’s most pressing issues.
-These include: access to healthcare, the housing crisis, criminal justice system reform and creating economic opportunities for local residents – issues he has tackled as a City Councilman, State Legislator and, most recently, as a three-term Los Angeles County Supervisor.
+These include: access to healthcare, the housing crisis, criminal justice system reform and creating economic opportunities for local residents.

-Notably, MRT has been a tireless advocate in the effort to end homelessness – the moral crisis of our times — leading the fight to pass Measure H, the ballot initiative approved by voters in March 2017 that will raise $3.5 billion for homeless services over 10 years.
+Notably, MRT has been a tireless advocate in the effort to end homelessness – “the moral crisis of our times” — leading the fight to pass Measure H, the ballot initiative approved by voters in March 2017 that will raise $3.5 billion for homeless services over a 10 year period (2017-2027).

-A thoughtful public policy maker, MRT has secured more than $1 billion in County resources into the 10th District.
-This funding has been used to extend Metro transit lines, build affordable housing, develop and beautify parks and plant trees.
+A thoughtful public policy maker, MRT has secured more than $1 billion in public resources into the Second Supervisorial District, which includes the 10th Council District.
+This funding has been used to extend Metro transit lines, build affordable housing, develop and beautify parks and revitalize community centers.

-He is widely acknowledged as the foremost advocate of neighborhood participation in government decision-making by founding the Empowerment Congress, the region’s most successful initiative in neighborhood-based civic engagement and forerunner of the city’s neighborhood council system.
+He is widely acknowledged as a longstanding advocate of neighborhood participation in government decision-making by founding the Empowerment Congress, the region’s most successful initiative in neighborhood-based civic engagement and forerunner of the City of Los Angeles’ neighborhood council system.

-A resident of the 10th District for 26 years, MRT lives in Leimert Park neighborhood with his wife of 40 years, Avis, co-founder and director of the Institute for Non-Violence in Los Angeles.
-They have two sons, Sebastian and Sinclair, and one grandson, Duke Flynn Ridley-Thomas, who welcomed his baby sister, Maya Yvette, on December 13, 2019.
+A resident of the 10th District for 29 years, MRT lives in Leimert Park with his wife of 41 years, Avis, Co-Founder and Director of the Institute for Non-Violence in Los Angeles.
+They have two adult sons, Sebastian and Sinclair, a daughter-in-law Shaunicie, and a four-year old magnanimous grandson, Duke Flynn and a one-year old contemplative granddaughter, Maya Yvette.